atharav20/Students-performance-predictor/README.md

    pip install -r requirements.txt

 6) Run the Script
-   Once everything is set up, run the main Python script:
+   Now run the main python script , once everything is done:
    python student_performance_prediction.py

-This will start the model, make predictions, and classify students as "Pass" or "Fail" based on the predicted marks.
+After these steps model will be started , it will make predictions on students marks and classify them as pass or fail

 ### How to Run the Project :-
-Ensure that the dependencies are installed.
+First ensure that all the dependencies which are mentioned above are installed in your computer

-In the project folder, run the Python script:
+Then in your project folder, run the given Python script:

 python student_performance_prediction.py
-1) The script will:
+1) Then this script will:
-2) Load the dataset.
+2) First load the dataset.
-3) Train a Linear Regression model to predict students' marks.
+3) Then to predict student's marks it will train a linear regression model.
-4) Use a threshold of 40 to classify students as Pass or Fail.
+4) Then it will classify students as pass or fail by using the criteria of 40.
-5) Print the predicted marks and the classification for each student.
+5) It will then print for each student  the predicted marks and the pass and fail classification.
 ### Developed By:-
 Name: Atharav Balaji Khonde
 Registration no:- 25BAI10734